Strange Case of Dr Jekyll and Mr Hyde: Stage version

 Although the book had initially been published as a "shilling shocker", it was an immediate success and one of Stevenson's best-selling works.
 Stage adaptations began in Boston and London and soon moved all across England and then towards his home country of Scotland.

 The first stage adaptation followed the story's initial publication in 1886.
 Richard Mansfield bought the rights from Stevenson and worked with Boston author Thomas Russell Sullivan to write a script.
 The resulting play added to the cast of characters and some elements of romance to the plot.
 The addition of female characters to the originally male-centred plot continued in later adaptations of the story.
 The first performance of the play took place in the Boston Museum in May 1887.
 The lighting effects and makeup for Jekyll's transformation into Hyde created horrified reactions from the audience, and the play was so successful that production followed in London.
 After a successful 10 weeks in London in 1888, Mansfield was forced to close down production.
 The hysteria surrounding the Jack the Ripper serial murders led even those who only played murderers on stage to be considered suspects.
 When Mansfield was mentioned in London newspapers as a possible suspect for the crimes, he shut down production.

 Adaptations

 There have been numerous adaptations of the novella, including over 120 stage and film versions alone.

-There have also been many audio recordings of the novella, with some of the more famous readers including Tom Baker, Roger Rees, Christopher Lee, Anthony Quayle, Martin Jarvis, Tim Pigott-Smith, John Hurt, Ian Holm, Gene Lockhart, Richard Armitage, John Sessions, Alan Howard, Rory Kinnear and Richard E. Grant.
+There have also been many audio recordings of the novella, with some of the more famous readers including Tom Baker, Roger Rees, Christopher Lee, Udo Kier, Anthony Quayle, Martin Jarvis, Tim Pigott-Smith, John Hurt, Ian Holm, Gene Lockhart, Richard Armitage, John Sessions, Alan Howard, Rory Kinnear and Richard E. Grant.

 A 1990 musical based on the story was created by Frank Wildhorn, Steve Cuden, and Leslie Bricusse.

-There have also been several video games based on the story.
+There have also been several video games based on the story, such as the 1988 Nintendo Entertainment System game Dr. Jekyll and Mr. Hyde, the 2001 PC game Jekyll and Hyde and the 2018 game MazM: Jekyll and Hyde.

 Illustrated versions

-S. G. Hulme Beaman illustrated a 1930s edition, and in 1948 Mervyn Peake provided the newly founded Folio Society with memorable illustrations for the story.
+S.G.
+Hulme Beaman illustrated a 1930s edition, and in 1948 Mervyn Peake provided the newly founded Folio Society with memorable illustrations for the story.